PURPOSE

 • There are no education or degree requirements

-Citizens for Nuclear Technology Awareness (CNTA) is pleased to announce that the winner of the 2022 Nuclear Service Award is Donald (Don) Zecha.
-This prestigious award was formally announced on Nov.
-1, 2022, at the 31st Annual Teller Lecture held in Aiken, S.C.
+Citizens for Nuclear Technology Awareness (CNTA) is pleased to announce that the winner of the 2023 Nuclear Service Award is William (Bill) Wabbersen.
+This prestigious award was formally announced on October 24, 2023, at the 32nd Annual Teller Lecture held in Aiken, S.C.